How to create 12 months of Content

 What are your blocks to creating regular valuable content?

-But despite the huge value in nurturing your list and creating regular valuable content, if you’re anything like me it is just too easy to let creating fresh content take a backseat.
+Despite the huge value in nurturing your list and creating regular valuable content, if you’re anything like me it is just too easy to let creating fresh content take a backseat.
 The reason for this block is different for all of us.

 — For some it’s not knowing what to write or talk about in the first place